nklbdev/godot-parallax-node/README.md

 # Parallax 2D node for Godot
 Provides parallax 2D node to avoid using ParallaxBackground

-This is a plugon for [Godot Engine](https://godotengine.org) that provides new class `Parallax` inherited from Node2D that moves itself relative to actual viewport center.
+This is a plugin for [Godot Engine](https://godotengine.org) that provides new class `Parallax` inherited from Node2D that moves itself relative to actual viewport center.
 It helps create beautiful volumetric decorations like foliage, distant or near objects ant other effects based on following viewport.

 You can:
 - Disable/enable it in game and optionally in editor